heitoranjos15/madden_draft_board/madden_draft/tasks.md

 - [x] Page for List of boards created
 - [x] Make madden draft page
 - [x] Cursor for home page select the draft
+- [x] Enter on draft page and show players
+  - [x] enter action to select draft
+  - [x] home get board and players
+  - [x] redirect to board page showing players in the board

 ## Columns size
 Right now columns for form page can only have a size of 12 We need to create a way to make this columns customized